Vollinger0/esm/readme_shareddata.md

 ## The Shared Data Server Tool
 To overcome the bandwidth limit and avoid that players already on the server get network issues due to other players downloading the shared data, this tool will work around this problem.
-The tool `esm tool-shareddata-server` will automatically generate a manual download zip file from the current shared data folder of the running scenario and serve them in a custom http webserver especially written for that.
+The tool `esm tool-shareddata-server` will automatically generate a zip file from the current shared data folder of the running scenario and serve them in a custom http webserver especially written for that.
 With this, you can provide your players an alternative way to download the shared data without being limited by empyrion's limitations.
-They'll have to unpack that shared data into their game installation manually though.
+They'll have to unpack that shared data into their game installation manually though, unless you also enable the SharedDataURL feature mentioned below.

 Since Empyrion v1.11.7, the game server now also supports a rather dangerous feature, where an admin can configure the SharedDataURL to externalize the client download for the shared data, but you have to create the zipfile with the correct structure yourself and add the correct configuration.
 If there are game or scenario updates, you have to repeat that and make sure the url in the configuration changes.
 Be aware though, it has some drawbacks: